brainlife/brainlife.github.io/_pages/team.md

             <span class="title">Graduate Student</span>
         </td>
         <td width="60%">
         Brad is Ph.D. candidate in Vision Science and Neuroscience at Indiana University.
-His research focusses on the integration of multiple neuroimaging data modalities using machine learning to understand sports concussion and clinical vision science.
+His research focusses on the integration of multiple neuroimaging data modalities using machine learning to understand the effects of sports concussion on the brain and the impact of clinical conditions to human vision.
 Brad developed multiple Apps for brainlife.io as part of his research projects.
 He is passionate about science, sports, and civil rights.
         </td>
     </tr>
     <tr>